-Public Utilities Commission BOARD OF SUPERVISORS
+Item 3 Department: File 19-0347 Public Utilities Commission (PUC)

+EXECUTIVE SUMMARY

+Legislative Objectives

+The proposed resolution would authorize a Memorandum of Understanding (MOA) between San Francisco Public Utilities Commission (SFPUC) and the National Park Service (NPS) for comprehensive management of watersheds supplying the San Francisco Regional Water System, for a term of four years, from July 2020 through June 2024, and an amount not to exceed \$33,257,629.

+Key Points

-File 19-0347 Public Utilities Commission (PUC) EXECUTIVE SUMMARY Legislative Objectives between San Francis (NPS) for comprehe ution would authorize a Memorandum of Understanding (MOA co Public Utilities Commission (SFPUC) and the National Park Service ensive management of watersheds supplying the San Francisce em, for a term of four years, from July 2020 through June 2024, and ceed \$33,257,629.
-Key Points operated by the U. servoir and watershed is located in Yosemite National Park, which i S. Department of the Interior's NPS.
-Water from Hetch Hetch proximately 85 percent of the Regional System's water supply. necessary to insure of maintenance, and ex respect to SFPUC's r state and federal law stock management a Since the watershed , SFPUC is required to reimburse NPS for the cost of the inspection compliance with the sanitary regulations, the costs of road and trais openses incurred by NPS in making investigations or decisions with rights, benefits, and obligations under the Raker Act.
-According to w, SFPUC must demonstrate control over watershed activities like and wastewater treatment to allow the water to remain untreated above Hetch Hetchy is controlled by NPS, the MOA uses SFPUC ad enhance water quality.
+- The Hetch Hetchy Reservoir and watershed is located in Yosemite National Park, which is operated by the U.S. Department of the Interior's NPS.
+Water from Hetch Hetchy currently provides approximately 85 percent of the Regional System's water supply. - Under the Raker Act, SFPUC is required to reimburse NPS for the cost of the inspection necessary to insure compliance with the sanitary regulations, the costs of road and trail maintenance, and expenses incurred by NPS in making investigations or decisions with respect to SFPUC's rights, benefits, and obligations under the Raker Act.
+According to state and federal law, SFPUC must demonstrate control over watershed activities like stock management and wastewater treatment to allow the water to remain untreated.
+Since the watershed above Hetch Hetchy is controlled by NPS, the MOA uses SFPUC funding to protect and enhance water quality.
 The current MOA expires June 30, 2020.

+Fiscal Impact

-Fiscal Impact four year term.
-Expe core tasks are an in by the proposed resolution would not exceed \$33,257,629 over the inditures of \$7,203,582 in FY 2020-21 under the proposed MOA fo crease of four percent compared to the FY 2019-20 budget in the ditures for core tasks increase by four percent annually through the r-year MOA term. four percent per year may be performed ba tasks to address ne duration and may in et includes an additional \$600,000 for special projects, increasing b r through the remainder of the four-year MOA term.
-Special project ased on the shared needs of both SFPUC and NPS to supplement core w or changed conditions.
-Special projects have limited time and clude, but are not limited to, studies, infrastructure improvements funds, or funding for equipment funded by the SFPUC Hetch Hetchy Water Enterprise operating ted through the Board of Supervisors two-year budget process.
-Recommendation Approve the propose d recolution
+- The MOA authorized by the proposed resolution would not exceed \$33,257,629 over the four year term.
+Expenditures of \$7,203,582 in FY 2020-21 under the proposed MOA for core tasks are an increase of four percent compared to the FY 2019-20 budget in the existing MOA; expenditures for core tasks increase by four percent annually through the remainder of the four-year MOA term. - The FY 2020-21 budget includes an additional \$600,000 for special projects, increasing by four percent per year through the remainder of the four-year MOA term.
+Special projects may be performed based on the shared needs of both SFPUC and NPS to supplement core tasks to address new or changed conditions.
+Special projects have limited time and duration and may include, but are not limited to, studies, infrastructure improvements, contingency reserve funds, or funding for equipment - The MOA would be funded by the SFPUC Hetch Hetchy Water Enterprise operating budget, as appropriated through the Board of Supervisors two-year budget process.

+Recommendation

+Approve the proposed resolution.